Fuma419/periodic-dns-resolver/README.md

 5. Customize the variables in tellegram_allert.sh (optional)
 ```
-sudo nano tellegram_allert.sh
+sudo nano telegram_allert.sh
 ```
         #GROUP_ID=<group_id>
         #BOT_TOKEN=<bot_token>

-6. Validate function of dns-ipcheck.sh (if telegram is configured you should recieve a bot message as well)
+6. Validate function of dns-ipcheck.sh (if telegram is configured you should receive a bot message as well)
 ```
 sudo ./dns-ipcheck.sh
 cat ../logs/dns-ipcheck.log